Businesses are swamped in marketing data, but they don’t always know how to use data and truly glean insights from it.

 • Reporting and communicating insights to stakeholders | Average annual salary: around 70,000 |

-Marketing analysts typically have a bachelor’s degree in marketing or business management, with master’s degrees becoming increasingly preferred.
+Marketing analysts typically have a bachelor’s degree in marketing or business management, with master’s degrees increasingly preferred.
 Though everyone’s path is different, the most common steps to becoming a marketing analyst include:

-Step 1: Undergraduate Studies - A bachelor’s degree is a requirement for most marketing analytics jobs.
+A bachelor’s degree is a requirement for most marketing analytics jobs.
 Marketing and business degrees are the most directly applicable, but concentrations in computer science, data science, and other subjects also work.
 If you focus on the latter, be prepared to spend more time building your business sense independently.

-Step 3: Build Your Portfolio - Although a portfolio isn’t necessary to land a job, it can be a powerful tool to get your foot in the door.
+Although a portfolio isn’t necessary to land a job, it can be a powerful tool to get your foot in the door.
 You can do your own marketing analytics projects, compete in a Kaggle competition, or find a data analytics organization at your university.
 Another option is a marketing analytics internship.
 Internships provide practical experience and exposure to real-life marketing analytics cases.

-Step 4: Prepare for the Interview - Interviews for marketing analytics positions test technical skills and business sense.
+Interviews for marketing analytics positions test technical skills and business sense.
 Practice data analytics interview questions, work through data analytics case studies, and practice business case interview questions to prepare.

 While applying for marketing analyst roles, it is crucial to understand what your job will entail and tailor your resume accordingly.
 A smart way to do this is to research marketing analyst jobs on various portals, including LinkedIn, and understand what the usual roles and responsibilities are.
 Tailoring your CV for each application may be tedious, but small customizations can help you stand out from other candidates.